 Common Area Maintenance and Other Fees

 In addition to your monthly lease, you will likely be required to pay a percentage of the common area maintenance (CAM) fees and property taxes.
-The types of maintenance CAM covers and the cap on how much can be charged should be clearly outlined in your lease.
+The type of maintenance CAM covers and the cap on how much can be charged should be clearly outlined in your lease.
 For example, you might be expected to cover essential HVAC repairs carried out by experts similar to the ones found at https://tsshvac.com/service-areas/eagle/, but you may not want to be responsible for optional redecorating costs.
-You must also ensure you understand what portion of ongoing repairs, maintenance, and essential renovations you are required to pay.
+You must also ensure you understand what portion of ongoing repairs, maintenance, and essential renovations you are required to pay for.
+You may want to have all the prior discussions done before you get the contract drafted.
+For instance, if you need to contact a roofing company that specializes in Commercial roofing in Sarasota, FL (or in your vicinity) after every storm to mitigate the damages or to conduct a standard inspection, you can clearly get it indicated in the document.
 You will likely be responsible for the cost of renovations required to meet your business needs, but you must clearly outline in your lease what general and ongoing fees you are responsible for.
-An attorney can help you to determine and negotiate these fees.
+An attorney can help you determine and negotiate these fees.

 Finally, to ensure you understand all lease provisions, it is best to have an attorney negotiate on your behalf-with or without you present.
 Your attorney understands the common risk factors and can guide you on the most proactive approach for your business.
 As a civil litigation attorney in NYC, Warren S. Dank is here to assist.
 We have worked closely with both commercial real estate and landlord/tenant cases and will negotiate and arbitrate on your behalf.